• Skip to primary navigation

 So, are you looking for ways to implement hollandaise sauce into your regular diet plan?
 Check out these delicious ways to use hollandaise sauce.

-The versatility of the sauce makes it an indispensable kitchen sauce.
+The versatility of the sauce makes it an essential kitchen sauce.

-Here are some popular recipes where adding hollandaise sauce makes a key difference in the flavor.
+Here are some popular recipes where adding hollandaise sauce makes a key difference in the flavor - including quick veggie sides that cook under 12 minutes that pair well.

 Can you picture eggs Benedict without hollandaise sauce?
 It would be hard to imagine.